The Picnic Rocks Channel Current

 What Makes This Channel Current so Dangerous?

-The channel current at Picnic Rocks is especially dangerous as the location is just offshore from Marquette, MI, which is the largest city in the Upper Peninsula.
+The channel current at Picnic Rocks is especially dangerous.
+The location is just offshore from Marquette, MI, which is the largest city in the Upper Peninsula.
 This means that a greater number of people have fairly easy access to the site, increasing the likelihood of an individual encountering the potentially life threatening channel current.
-Another reason that the Picnic Rocks channel current is especially dangerous is not only due to the fact that the current speeds are increased between the shore and the off shore obstacle(s), shown in Figure 1, but also due to the fact that water moving into this channel is also forced up and over a sandbar about 4 to 5 feet below the water surface.
+Another reason that the Picnic Rocks channel current is especially dangerous (as compared to other areas) is not only due to the fact that the current speeds are increased between the shore and the off shore obstacle(s), shown in Figure 1, but also due to the fact that water moving into this channel is also forced up and over a sandbar about 4 to 5 feet below the water surface.
 The combination of these two forcing mechanisms can cause the channel current to increase to speeds at or above 2 mph very rapidly.
 Current speeds do not necessarily need to be 2 mph to be dangerous as slower currents, around 0.5 mph, can cause a novice swimmer to struggle significantly.
 It is very difficult at this point to determine what is considered dangerous as these values vary from person to person, depending upon swimming experience.
 After discussing the issue with several experts around the Great Lakes, it was determined that 0.5 mph may be the best value to use for a moderate risk to swimmers.

 Picnic Rocks Channel Current Data Review (2011-2012)